Phamie Gow: Music

-Phamie has released 10 solo albums and her debut album, Winged Spirit, when she was 19.
+Phamie has released 11 solo albums and her debut album, Winged Spirit, when she was 19.

-She has been invited as a headlining musician to perform around Europe, United Kingdom, North and South America (Brazil, Chile, Argentina, Paraguay), Canada, China.
+She has been invited as a headlining entertainer to perform around Europe, United Kingdom, North and South America (Brazil, Chile, Argentina, Paraguay), Canada, and China.

-Her 9th release, with the effort from crowdfunding donations Beyond the Milky Waycame to fruition, and was chosen for Classic FM's Drive Discovery, and was described on Alan Titchmarsh' show as being his 'Great British discovery'.
+Her 9th release Beyond the Milky Waycame to fruition, and was chosen for Classic FM's Drive Discovery, and was described on Alan Titchmarsh' show as being his 'Great British discovery'.
 The piano solo composition Sweet Frederik has reached over 10 million plays on Spotify in less than a year.
 Her eighth album, Softly Spoken, was chosen as "Album of the Week" by John Suchet at Classic FM.
 Her seventh, released in August 2012, The Angels' Share which includes Edinburgh, was a commissioned work featuring Classic Brit Award winners, the Royal Scots Dragoon Guards and the London Metropolitan Orchestra, recorded in Metropolis Studios, Chiswick, London.
 A composition from the album was incorporated and choreographed for The Royal Edinburgh Military Tattoo in 2012, and was also broadcast on BBC 1 TV.
-Phamie's work has been featured on the BBC 4 TV documentary about Royal Scots Dragoon Guards.
+Phamie's work has been featured on the BBC 4 TV documentary about Royal Scots Dragoon Guards and is regularly played on BBC Radio.

+Sweet Frederik has been featured on multiple occasions on BBC Radio 4.

 Phamie has performed around the world on such occasions as the Opening of the Scottish Parliament in Edinburgh in July 2011, where Queen Elizabeth II of the United Kingdom was present, albeit not directly while Phamie performed; the Closing Ceremony of the London Olympics 2012 in Scotland House, Pall Mall, London, commissioned by the Scottish Government and Creative Scotland.
-Phamie has performed for the Dalai Lama; Princess Anne and sang with The St Giles Cathedral Choir as a chorister for The Order of The Thistle Her Majesty the Queen.
+Phamie has performed for the Dalai Lama; Princess Anne and Prince Charles before he was King.

 In 2007 she morphed her performing skills in a different nature and starred in The Broadway sellout show, Tapeire, which led to her performing on the Regis and Kelly Show in the USA alongside world-renowned Irish tap dancer James Divine and Canada's Celtic superstar fiddler Ashley MacIsaac.
-Phamie has worked and collaborated with many international artists such as Philip Glass (USA), Carlos Núñez (Spain), Marisa Monte (Brasil), Ashley MacIsaac (Canada), and Alan Stivell (France), Kepa Junkera (Bilbao) and more.
+Phamie has worked and collaborated with many international artists such as Band of Horses (USA), Carlos Núñez (Spain), Marisa Monte (Brasil), Ashley MacIsaac (Canada), and Alan Stivell (France), Kepa Junkera (Bilbao) and more.

 Phamie was commissioned to write and musically direct the Vox Motus production of The Infamous Brothers Davenport, which had a run of 32 performances in Edinburgh's Royal Lyceum, Glasgow's Citizen's Theatre and the Eden Court Theatre in Inverness.

-Phamie is the founder and director of Wildfire Records and Publishing, which has published over 30 sound recordings digitally, and numerous books of original piano music and scores.
+Phamie is the founder and director of Wildfire Records and Publishing, which has published over 30 sound recordings digitally as well as physically, and numerous books of original piano and harp music and scores.
+'Dancing Hands' has been selected to be a part of the ABRSM syllabus for advanced harp players in 2025.